rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

       :id: rat_7tF18FIwSYws
       :status: draft

-      The semantics for these expressions can result in panics, or silent wrap around upon overflow or division by zero occurs.
+      The semantics for these expressions can result in undefined behavior in situations where an equivalent checked operation would return ``None``.
 It is recommended to explicitly declare what should happen during these events with checked arithmetic functions.

       In a particularly performance sensitive critical section of the code it may be necessary to use the unchecked methods in tandem with assurances that the arguments will never meet the panic conditions.